ds-tutorials/grav/pages/02.base-tutorial/03.creating-content/04.creating-sample-posts/docs.md

 To access these options, go to the _Themes_ tab in your admin panel and click on Quark.
 The most likely options you will be interested in are the grid size and custom logo options.

 The grid size determines the maximum width of the frame for your website and by default is set to _Large_.
-I personally prefer _Extra Large_, as _Large_ creates large swathes of empty space on either side of the blog when I use a large monitor.
-Try changing the settings and see how that changes your blog.
+On a large monitor _Extra Large_ might be preferable, as _Large_ can create large swathes of empty space on either side of the blog.
+On the other hand, _Extra Large_ may have too little space on either side of the blog for anyone using a normal size monitor.
+Try changing the settings to see what you like best.

 The custom logo replaces the Grav logo at the top left.
 You could use a personal or organization logo, or even take a screenshot of your name in a nice font.
 ```